kamali-sina/meaningsearch/README.md

 ## How to use

-You can use the command below to run meaning search.
+You can use the command below to run a meaning search.
 End your input with ctrl + D.

     meaningsearch <options>